iTwin/itwinjs-core/docs/overview/App.md

 An app can use a pre-existing or general-purpose [service](#imodel-services) as its backend.
 For example, a family of viewing apps can use a general-purpose service that handles requests for data from a given iModel.

-An app may require data-access services that are specific to and intrinsically part of the app.
+An app may require data-access operations that are specific to and intrinsically part of the app.
 One reason is performance.
 An analysis that must make many related queries on iModel content, perhaps based on knowledge of a domain schema, in order to produce a single, combined result should be done close to the data.
 Another reason for app-specific backends is the [backends-for-frontends pattern](#backends-for-frontends).
-App-specific backends are easy to write using [gateways](#gateways) and are encouraged.
+App-specific backends are easy to write using [RpcInterface](#rpcinterface) and are encouraged.

 App-specific backends are written in TypeScript/JavaScript and depend on `@bentley/imodeljs-backend`.
 A backend may also depend on common packages such as imodeljs-common, bentlejs-core, or geometry-core.
 See [backend portability](../learning/Portability.md#backend-portability).